hyperpolimi/napari-musa/README.md

 The 'NMF' widget perform and visualize the Non-Negative Matrix Factorization analysis.
 The 'Endmembers' widget perform Endmembers extraction (through SiVM, VCA) and visualize the maps (through NNLS, SAM).

+## Usage
+A detailed guide which shows how to use the plugin and how to properly choose the parameters can be found [here].

 ----------------------------------

 This [napari] plugin was generated with [copier] using the [napari-plugin-template] (None).